-The Port of Virginia Economic and Infrastructure Development Grant (POV Grant) is designed to incentivize companies to locate new maritime-related employment centers or expand existing centers to encourage growth of The Port of Virginia.
-POV Grants are administered by the Virginia Port Authority.
+The Port of Virginia Economic and Infrastructure Development Grant (EID Grant) is designed to incentivize companies to locate new maritime-related employment centers or expand existing centers to encourage growth of The Port of Virginia.
+EID Grants are administered by the Virginia Port Authority.

 For additional program information, refer to The Port of Virginia